Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing for Trout in Wisconsin

 Wisconsin isn’t the first place anglers think about when it comes to fishing for trout.
 However, you’ll struggle to find more productive water than what you’d find in the Cheesehead State.
-Due to the close proximity to Lake Superior and Lake Michigan, you get a chance to find some beautiful fish.
+Due to the close proximity to Lake Superior and Lake Michigan, you get the chance to find some beautiful fish.

 Getting Your Fishing License In Wisconsin